situmtech/situm-capacitor-wayfinding/README.md

 Finally open your android/iOS platform project and execute them.

-## Customization
+## Customization.
+Make this app your own.

 ### Icons and splash Screen
-You can use [cordova-res](https://capacitorjs.com/docs/guides/splash-screens-and-icons) to simplify the generation of icons and splash screens
+You can use [cordova-res](https://capacitorjs.com/docs/guides/splash-screens-and-icons) to simplify the generation of icons and splash screens.

 ### Change App Name and Bundle Identifier